 250g quorn mince

-Fry the mince, and, in a seperate pan, the quorn – in a little olive oil.
-Toast the garlic (again, olive oil) in a seperate pan, add the mushrooms, and fry until cooked.
+Fry the mince, and, in a separate pan, the quorn – in a little olive oil.
+Toast the garlic (again, olive oil) in a separate pan, add the mushrooms, and fry until cooked.
 Meanwhile, mix together the remaining ingredients in a large pan over a medium heat, stirring frequently.
 Add the cooked mushrooms and garlic to the tomato/chilli sauce, and heat for a further 5-10 minutes.
 Pour 2/3 of the sauce over the beef mince, and the remaining 1/3 over the quorn mince, and stir in.
 Serve with fajitas, tacos, or whatever else you like.
 Also tastes great re-heated, or with a little Worcester sauce added (not vegetarian, so don’t add it to the quorn pan!).

 Without a doubt, Kit and I’s best chilli to date.
 Not hot enough to injure anybody… Bryn, who considers a medium curry “hot”, went back for seconds… but well-rounded, fruity (if substituting “Da Bomb”, use a good-quality chilli sauce), and warming.
 Brought my nose-end out in a sweat, and left us all sitting around in a mild chilli-induced euphoria.
 Fantastic.